think2times/Fastrack/Doing/ielts/One Word Diary/December.md

     - the bus driver who told me that I was not on the wrong bus
     - teacher Tang invited me to eat her hamburger
     - the man in the library who told me where is the toilet
-    - my little brother who made dinner for us
+    - my little brother made dinner for us

 ### 29th
 > I always feel tired recently because I'm ensnared by too many things include working, learning skills, tutoring and preparing blind date.
 Maybe I should stop doing something to save time.